Jela Špitková

-Jela Špitková (born January 1, 1947 in Nové Mesto nad Váhom, Czechoslovakia) is a Slovak/Austrian violinist.
+Jela Špitková (born 1 January 1947 in Nové Mesto nad Váhom, Czechoslovakia) is a Slovak/Austrian violinist.
 Spitková is an international concert performer, a role she combines with that of teacher at Vienna Music University, the Banská Bystrica Fine Arts Faculty, “Akademia Umeni Banská Bystrica" and the Academy of Music in Prague.
 She has recorded more than 900 minutes of music including 30 violin concertos and has global appeal.

 Biography

-At age six Špitková started her studies at her local music school.
+At the age of six Špitková started her studies at her local music school.
 She studied at Bratislava Conservatory under Albín Vrtel.
 During this period she performed as a CSSR cultural ambassador, along with fellow ambassadors Edita Gruberová and Marián Lapšanský, in Germany, Great Britain, Italy, Poland, the Netherlands and Switzerland.
 After five years of study, Špitková toured Great Britain with the Slovak Philharmonic and the Brahms Violin Ensemble.
 One year later she became concertmaster of the European Union Youth Orchestra under Yehudi Menuhin.